mysql/mysql-router/README.txt

   are made available to other plugins and are installed alongside the harness installed files, usually under the directory `/usr/include/mysql/harness`.

-It is assumed that the plugin directory contain the following two
-directories:

 ### Application Information Structure ###